 CityRide, the City of Bartlesville’s public transit service, is available for essential transportation needs such as medical care, employment, accessing meals and grocery shopping.
 Additionally, CityRide is assisting the local senior center by delivering meals daily.
 Vehicles are being disinfected throughout the day and social distancing is being implemented.
 For more information, see www.cityofbartlesville.org or call 918.336.2233.

 I’ve heard I can’t leave the house without a mask.
 Is that true?

-No. As per CDC guidelines, it is strongly recommended that all customers wear a cloth or procedure mask at all times while while waiting in line to enter a retails facility or while inside a retail facility.
-This can be a bandana, homemade mask, procedure mask or something similar.
-However, this is not to encourage the use of N95 masks which should be reserved for health care providers and contagious patients
+You do if the retail establishment requires it.
+As per CDC guidelines, it is strongly recommended that all customers wear a cloth or procedure mask at all times while while waiting in line to enter a retail facility or while inside a retail facility.

-For more information about Covid-19-related scams, see the following links:
+For information about Covid-19-related scams, see the following links: